 We all begin to walk our path in life from an early age, whether we are conscious of it or not.
 My path has led me to the healing arts.
 My abilities began to show themselves when I attended a funeral and rode with the deceased’s mother.
 I was able to share with her what was said to me about her son.
 It was a matter of fact to me at age 6 but she found it very comforting.

-As an adult, I trained as an educator and ran several schools in my 35 years of service to my community.
+I trained as an educator and ran several schools in my 35 years of service to my community.
 When I attended Columbia University Teachers College as a graduate student, I found time to explore and learn from some of the best educators of our time.

 Grandfather Ines, my Taino grandfather, gave my mother the teachings of the Taíno¹ medicine wheel.
 However, his father was taken² from him at an early age and his training was interrupted.
 My mother received as much of the teachings as she could, but without formal training and support she only carried part of our story.